Z0rdak/RepetierSharp/README.md

 There are also some events and commands that are not documented in the API - with some time and effort, I will try to reconstruct these and integrate them into RepetierSharp.

-I am also in the process of writing a library which provides a mqtt client that uses RepetierSharp.
+There is also a [MQTT client](https://github.com/Z0rdak/RepetierMqtt) using this library, to forward the events and command responses to a configurable broker.

 ## Contribution